 Understanding common causes of mold in your home may allow you to prevent serious problems.
-Mold will grow in pretty much any place with a lot of moisture.
+Mold will grow in any warm, damp location.
 Some of the most common places to find it are around windows and window sills, leaks in roofs, pipes, or anywhere there has been water damage or flooding.
-It can grow on almost any warm, damp surface.
-Once it’s in your home, the mold spores can cause or irritate infections, allergies, asthma and other breathing problems as well.
-Many species of mold can also leave stains and cause musty odors.
-If you don’t have mold removed as soon as you find it, it will spread quickly.
-That damage will then lead to additional mold remediation expenses as well.
-You definitely want to catch it before that happens!

 Preventing Mold on Windows

 Preventing mold growth on your windows is a surprisingly simple process.
 While each part of your window grows mold for different reasons or in different situations.
 Here are some of the best ways to prevent mold on different parts of your windows.

 Window sills in most houses are either made of wood or aluminum.
 While mold requires the presence of organic matter and humidity to grow, it can be found on both wood and aluminum window sills.
 The mold uses the organic matter present in household dust for sustenance.
 On aluminum sills, the mold grows when dust settles and combines with moisture, creating the perfect environment for mold.

 On wooden sills, the mold can grow on the wood substrate as well.
 In order to prevent this, you can paint wooden sills using a high gloss paint that protects the wood.
 Make sure you regularly dust your window sills as well, particularly when it’s been damp.

 Preventing Mold on Glass Window Panes